 Simpson's Paradox is when data shows one trend, but dividing it into categories shows the opposite trend.
 In the example above, hospital 1 has a higher death rate, but if the patients are split into categories based on severity of injury, it has a lower death rate in each category.

-The same goes with good doctors and bad doctors, as told in the book Super Freakonomics.
-Good doctors are generally given tougher causes while bad doctors are given easier cases.
+- The same goes with good doctors and bad doctors, as told in the book Super Freakonomics.
+Good doctors are generally given tougher cases while bad doctors are given easier cases.
 However, if you look at death rates you see that some doctors have higher death rates, but these are usually the good doctors.
 Patients with serious cases are more likely to die, so good doctors lose a lot of their patients than, say the doctor who cures hiccups.
 The lesson is that you can be fairly certain that the doctor you receive at a hospital is competent enough to be assigned to you.

-Italy got SŁdtirol, which used to be a part of Austria, to be added to their territory after World War II by using this kind of statistics to convince the Americans that the area was mostly populated by Italians.
+- Italy got Südtirol, which used to be a part of Austria, to be added to their territory after World War II by using this kind of statistics to convince the Americans that the area was mostly populated by Italians.
 Which it wasn't.
 To this day, most of Sudtirol's population speaks German for a first language and watches German and Austrian TV, rather than the Italian channels.

-Wolf Blitzer on polling information about the health care debate in American politics:
+- Wolf Blitzer on polling information about the health care debate in American politics: